2D/knotinteresting/README.md

-# f102019
+# JUNK

-MrRobot Project → Discovering Block Propagation
+Here I collect all the junk thoughts and experiments I do randomly from time to time.

+## Propagation
+I started this project at a #SIX #F10 hackathon → MrRobot Project on "Discovering Block Propagation".
+This project is dedicated Propagation in natural systems, and it outgrows to research.

 https://github.com/cosmos/sdk-application-tutorial
 https://github.com/SubhankarGhosh/NetworkX